RandomHashTags/swift-compression/README.md

 ### Products

-The products are broken up into their respective algorithms, but the __SwiftCompression__ product includes all of them and is the recommended one to use in your projects.
+The products are broken up into their respective algorithms and link type, but the __SwiftCompression__/__DynamicSwiftCompression__ product includes all of them and is the recommended one to use in your projects.

-- SwiftCompression
+- [Dynamic]SwiftCompression
-- SwiftCompressionCSS
+- [Dynamic]SwiftCompressionCSS
-- SwiftCompressionDNA
+- [Dynamic]SwiftCompressionDNA
-- SwiftCompressionJavaScript
+- [Dynamic]SwiftCompressionJavaScript
-- SwiftCompressionLZ
+- [Dynamic]SwiftCompressionLZ
-- SwiftCompressionSnappy
+- [Dynamic]SwiftCompressionSnappy

 ## Contributing